pevinkumar10/rootEsc/README.md

 # Privilege Escalation Analysis Tool

 ## Overview
-The Privilege Escalation Analysis Tool is designed to assist security professionals in auditing Linux systems for potential privilege escalation vectors.
-It automates system enumeration, identifying misconfigurations, vulnerable binaries, and other security risks.
+The tool rootESC is a privilege escalation analysis tool created by **Pevinkumar A** to find privilege escalation vector .

 ## Features
 - **User & Group Enumeration**: Lists all system users and groups, including current user privileges.